sonect/sonect-sdk-ios/README.md

 -(void)payAmount:(SNCTransactionAmount *)amount withHandler:(SNCPaymentMethodHandler)handler;
 ```

 If your bank supports Open Bank API-s, the transaction will be fully processed by the SDK.
 However, is your bank doesn’t support the Open Bank API-s, you should process the transaction, and pass the payment reference in the `SNCTransactionMetadata` object.
+The `transactionMetadata` object should then be passed back to the SDK via the `SNCPaymentMethodHandler` callback.

 ```
 @implementation SNCBankTransactionMetadata